Cubic fourfolds fibered in sextic del Pezzo surfaces: An explicit example

 The curve $B_I$ is smooth, and $B_{II}$ has $9$ cusps.
 Their intersection is a reduced $0$-dimensional scheme of degree $36$ and is thus transverse.
 Thus $\pi$ is good in the sense of Definition~\ref{defi:good}.

 Since the relevant Hilbert schemes are smooth and rational, the equations we write down readily lift to characteristic zero.
-The properties we stipulate are open and thus hold for any such lift.
+The properties we stipulate are open (see Proposition~\ref{prop:versality}) and thus hold for any such lift.

+\begin{note}[Added in revision] We point out recent results since this paper was first written: Kontsevich and Tschinkel \cite{KT} have shown that rationality specializes in families of smooth projective varieties; thus the rationality assertion of Theorem~\ref{theo:main} holds on $\cup \cC_K$, not just over an open subset.
+Kuznetsov \cite{Kuz17} has further developed the theory of sextic del Pezzo surfaces and their degenerations, with a view toward applications to derived categories.
+Russo and Staglian\`o \cite{RS17,RS18} have proposed new constructions for rational cubic fourfolds applicable over two divisors in the moduli space.